Last updated on: April 4th, 2022

 The Labor Law in Finland is regulated mainly by the Working Hours Act.
-The Act governs the terms and conditions of employment such as working hours, rest periods, wages, overtime, employment relationships.
-The other acts that govern employment relationships are Annual Holidays Act and Employment Contracts Act.
+The Act governs the terms and conditions of employment such as working hours, rest periods, wages, overtime, and employment relationships.
+The other acts that govern employment relationships are Annual Holidays Act, Employment Contracts Act, etc.

 Hours & Pay Regulations